hashiiiii/RectPop/README.md

 > [!NOTE]
 >
-> `PopDispatcher` is implemented using an `event`.
-You can aim for a cleaner implementation by using other OSS methods like [R3.Observable.FromEvent](https://github.com/Cysharp/R3?tab=readme-ov-file#fromevent) (not tested yet, so no guarantee).
+> While `PopDispatcher` is implemented using an `event`, you can aim for a cleaner implementation by using other OSS methods such as [R3.Observable.FromEvent](https://github.com/Cysharp/R3?tab=readme-ov-file#fromevent) (not yet tested, so not guaranteed).
 >
-> If you actually replace it, you would need to substitute `PopDispatcher` with the new class, which uses `R3.Observable.FromEvent` or similar.
+> If replacing it, substitute `PopDispatcher` with a new class that uses `R3.Observable.FromEvent` or similar.
 >
-> In that case, create a class that inherits `PopController` and override `PopController.Dispatch`.
+> Create a class inheriting from `PopHandler`, and override `PopHandler.Dispatch`.
 >
-> Then, in your overridden `Dispatch` method, use the newly replaced `PopDispatcher`.
+> Use the replaced `PopDispatcher` class in the overridden `Dispatch` method.

 ## License

 This software is released under the MIT License.
 You are free to use it within the scope of the license.
-However, please note that the following copyright and license statements are required:
+However, the following copyright and license notices are required:

 * [LICENSE.md](LICENSE.md)

-Also, this document’s table of contents is created using the following software:
+Additionally, this document’s table of contents was generated using the following software:

 * [toc-generator](https://github.com/technote-space/toc-generator)

-For more details about the toc-generator license, please refer to [Third Party Notices.md](Thirs%20Party%20Notices.md).
+For more details about the toc-generator license, refer to [Third Party Notices.md](Third%20Party%20Notices.md).